Bandwidth/service-maker/README.md

 ### CLI
 Users interact with Service Maker via its CLI.
 The CLI is written using Commander.js and makes API calls to the server to provide its functionality.
 A detalied list of commands and examples may be found in the [usage](#usage) section, below.

-### Web Interface
-The web interface provides a portal by which users may view statistics about AWS usage.
-This is mainly a tool for management.
-As such, the web interface does not allow for the creation and destruction of instances--this behavior is encapsulated in the CLI.

 ## Installation
 Install [npm](https://www.npmjs.com/).